mwajdzik/others/ethereum/README.md

 ## Ethereum

-- a platform for creating applications
+- a platform for creating decentrailized applications
 - enables creation of DAC - Decentrailized Autonomous Corporations

 - Etherneum networks are used to transfer money and store data